Menu

 Literacy

-The children have settled wonderfully in to their new half term, beginning our main topic of 'Bright Lights, Big City'.
+The children have settled back in to their new term, exploring our main topic of 'Coastline'.

-During this topic we will be exploring a variety of genres in both reading and writing, as well as sharing books by Jacqueline Wilson, our focus author of the term.
+During this topic we will be exploring a variety of genres in both reading and writing, as well as sharing books by Beatrix Potter, our focus author of the term.

 Numeracy